Berlinale Talents: Participants

-Each year up to 3000 filmmakers from approximately 130 countries apply to the programme.
+Each year up over 3000 filmmakers from approximately 130 countries apply to the programme.
 An international committee selects 200 talents, inviting them to Berlin.
 Berlinale Talents supports the participants, who are generally in the first ten years of their career, in positioning themselves in the filmmaking industry.
 With experts and renowned filmmakers they can then discuss innovations and trends in the business, develop their own projects in the project labs and present them to a diverse festival public.

-The Berlinale Talents alumni community has over 9,000 participants, their profiles can be found on the website.
+The Berlinale Talents alumni community has over 10,000 participants, their profiles can be found on the website.

 The programme also keeps track of their alumni's work, involving their attendance at festivals, award ceremonies or alumni interviews on current film projects that deal with relevant topics such as sustainability and climate change.
 Information is regularly updated in the alumni network.

 The Programme

-Participants can choose from up to 35 individual Summit and Talents Labs to attend, many of which are open to the public.
+Participants are automatically assigned to a discipline-specific workshop once accepted, and can also can choose from a wide range of Summit events to attend, many of which are open to the public.
+There are also many networking events during the week.

 The Summit programme of Berlinale Talents offers a range of master classes and interactive panel discussions.
-Approximately 15 sessions focus on an annually changing topic featuring a variety of formats and set-ups: In the ‘grand format’ sessions at the main theatre (HAU1), experts of international reputation give insights into their work.
-During the mid-scale ‘atelier’ sessions in HAU2 and HAU3 experienced filmmakers and the audience are invited to enter into a dialogue.
+The sessions focus on an annually changing topic featuring a variety of formats and set-ups: In the ‘grand format’ sessions experts of international reputation give insights into their work.
+During the mid-scale ‘atelier’ sessions experienced filmmakers and the audience are invited to enter into a dialogue with industry professionals.